Best KPIs for the equipment rental industry

 Washout Percent: Total income/total expenses

 The Washout Percentage is used as a final calculation upon disposal of an asset or to more accurately predict the future disposal of an existing asset.
-This metric is the measurement of profitability over the life of a machine.
+In short, this metric measures profitability over the life of a machine.

 There are variations of this metric, but the simplest way to look at it is cash in versus cash out.
 The formula is total expenses (purchase price, prep, carrying costs, maintenance) versus total income (rental income, sale price).